CS 160: Introduction to Algorithms (Spring 2023)

 • PLEASE NOTE: Your communication with TAs should be at office hours and over Piazza.
 Please do NOT email TAs directly -- their work for the department as TAs should be conducted at office hours and over Piazza, keeping their personal email addresses for their own use as students.

-• E-mail: If none of those methods work, you can contact the course instructor using the syntax first.last@tufts.edu.
+• E-mail: If none of those methods work, you can contact the course instructors using the syntax first.last@tufts.edu.
 However, other methods may be better than emailing in order to get the fastest response.